intimate liberties: spaces of freedom and refusal in feminist thought

 The first chapter draft from this project is titled 'Freedom, Bondage, and Gender in Milton’s Divorce Tracts.'
 Though historians of political thought have taken interest in Milton as a republican thinker, few have considered the relationship of his republicanism to his writings on divorce, or the implications of his writings on divorce for his understanding of liberty.
-I argue that the divorce tracts ought to be read as a reflection of Milton’s increasing commitment to republican values, particularly liberty.
+Without arguing that Milton possessed anything like feminist commitments, I argue that his attention to relationships between men and women in the divorce tracts ought to be read as a reflection of Milton’s increasing commitment to republican values, particularly liberty.
 I begin by distinguishing between Milton’s use of a rhetoric of bondage on the one hand and a rhetoric of slavery of the other, and their shared inverse, freedom, as Milton employs them to depict the unhappy marital union.

 I then analyze the ways in which Milton describes bondage and liberty as possessing particular spatial associations.
-Focusing on the second edition of The Doctrine and Discipline of Divorce, I demonstrate that Milton associates bondage with the home and the ‘mariage-bed,’ and depicts the public sphere as a potential site of liberty.
+Focusing on the second edition of The Doctrine and Discipline of Divorce (1644), I demonstrate that Milton associates bondage with the home and the ‘mariage-bed,’ and depicts the public sphere as a potential site of liberty.
 I argue that this combination of rhetoric and imagery casts Milton’s argument in a specifically republican, rather than liberal, light.
 To that end, I conclude by reading the Doctrine’s interpellation of the domestic and the public against the tendency in the republican tradition to reify the realms as distinct and self-sufficient, and suggest that Milton refuses what I call the Roman model of public and private while still maintaining a republican attitude toward freedom.